 Baby thrush – concomitant treatment of mother’s symptoms

-The fungal infection, however, needs to be distinguished from other conditions which may affect breastfeeding moms, such as mastitis or breast abscess.
+The main symptoms of fungal infection on the nipples may include newly developed pain of the nipple(s), often lasting beyond the feed.
+However, the fungal infection needs to be distinguished from other conditions that may affect breastfeeding moms, such as mastitis or breast abscess.

 How is a fungal infection on the nipple treated?